spine-tools/SpineOpt.jl/docs/src/tutorial/simple_system.md

     click on **File -> Import...**, and then select the template file you previously downloaded (*spineopt\_template.json*).
-The contents of that file will be imported into the current database, and you should then see classes like 'commodity', 'connection' and 'model' in the entity tree.
+The contents of that file will be imported into the current database, and you should then see classes like 'connection', 'grid' and 'model' in the entity tree.

 -   To save our changes, press the **Commit** button in the toolbar.
     Enter a commit message, e.g. 'Import SpineOpt template', in the popup dialog